dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/RecursionJS.md

    with ever changing variables.
 It can be very useful in handfuls of programming situiations that require change over certain iterations.

    ## Final Review Question
+   What are the 3 things that you need for a recursive case.

+   A counter, a conditional, the method calling itself